 The Teaching and Learning Certificates of Completion are designed with a wide range of experience levels and previous education in mind.
 All the courses include options for novice educators as well as those with many years of experience and are designed to offer self-directed challenges for educators across this range of experience.

 If you are unsure about your qualifications or experience, please reach out to the MacPherson Institute to discuss your participation.

 Please feel welcome to reach out with any questions you might have about the Teaching and Learning Certificates of Completion.

-For questions about the curriculum, modes of engagement, assessments or Certificate of Completion structure, please reach out to Erin Allard (firstname.lastname@example.org).
+For questions about the curriculum, modes of engagement, assessments, or Certificates of Completion structure, please contact Erin Allard (email@example.com).